luckm7777/vagrantk8s/README.md

 You should have installed locally recent versions (as per January 2021) of:
 - Virtualbox (as a Vagrant provider)
-- Vagrant
+- Vagrant (mine is 2.2.14 on Win10)
-- kubectl
+- kubectl (mine is 1.20.0 on Win10)
-- Helm
+- Helm (mine is 3.5.0 on Win10)
-- curl
+- curl (mine is 7.55.1 on on Win10)

 # 3. Execution steps
-1. cd to the cloned repository directory
+1. cd to the cloned repository directory root folder
 2. run vagrant `vagrant up`
 3. install local helm chart `helm install myrevproxy myrevproxy/ --values myrevproxy/values.yaml --kubeconfig shared/kubeconfig`
 4. You can observe pods creation using command `kubectl get pods --kubeconfig shared/kubeconfig --watch`.